The following information is provided to assist you in becoming acquainted with the Institute’s investigation and complaint procedures.

 Complaints Against the Institute's Certified Professionals

 Naturally, the Institute encourages its members to maintain high ethical standards.
-The Institute’s disciplinary procedures provide for a thorough review and a decision as to whether there has been a violation of the Code of Professional Responsibility or non-compliance with the Standards of Practice (for CIMA/CIMC designees only).
+The Institute’s disciplinary procedures provide for a thorough review and a decision as to whether there has been a violation of the Code of Professional Responsibility or non-compliance with the Disciplinary Rules and Procedures.

-A charge against the conduct, actions, or recommendations of a CIMA/CIMC or CPWA designee is a matter that the Institute takes seriously.
-Accordingly, if you feel that the Code has been violated or that a CIMA/CIMC designee has not complied with the Standards of Practice, you should not hesitate to begin the grievance process.
+A charge against the conduct, actions, or recommendations of an Institute designee is a matter that the Institute takes seriously.
+Accordingly, if you feel that the Code has been violated or that an Institute designee has not complied with the Standards of Practice, you should not hesitate to begin the grievance process.

 Ethics and Discipline:

-When authorized to use the certification marks: CIMA®, Certified Investment Management Analyst®, CIMC®, Certified Investment Management Consultant®, CPWA®, Certified Private Wealth Advisor®, the certificant agrees to abide by the Code of Professional Responsibility.
-CIMA and CIMC designees must also agree to abide by the Standards of Practice.
+When authorized to use the certification marks, an Institute designee agrees to abide by the Code of Professional Responsibility and Disciplinary Rules and Procedure.
 A grievance filed against a designee must be considered very carefully since it could negatively affect a certificant’s career, reputation, and ability to earn a living.
-Thus it takes more than a claim of misconduct to justify disciplinary action.
+Thus, it takes more than a claim of misconduct to justify disciplinary action.
 Proof of misconduct must be established by a preponderance of the evidence.

 A grievance should relate to unethical conduct—a violation of the Institute’s Code of Professional Responsibility—that can be proven by evidence.
 An honest disagreement about how a matter should or should not be handled would not normally constitute unethical conduct.
 An error in judgment is not necessarily unethical conduct.
 The Institute’s certificants, like many other professionals, may not always give the perfect response to a given set of circumstances.
 For example, disagreements about fees do not necessarily constitute unethical conduct.
 An unexpected decline in security values or the length of time it may take to respond to a client with an investment policy statement do not necessarily constitute unethical conduct.